-While Kings Park and Botanical Garden is a popular attraction in the capital of Western Australia, it is also a much loved spot for Perth folk.
+While Kings Park and Botanic Garden is a popular attraction in the capital of Western Australia, it is also a much loved spot for Perth folk.
 In this post I explore a number of activities which could very well be combined into spending a whole day exclusively in the 400 hectare park.

 Invest in $3.00 at Aspects of Kings Park for a pocket sized book on the special trees found in Kings Park.
 Embark on a tree hunt and discover some of the peculiar stories, like the 750 year old Boab tree that was trucked 3,200 kilometres from the north west of Western Australia or the tree planted by Queen Elizabeth.

 This Queensland Bottle tree was transplanted from a residence in Attadale, south of Perth, as a donation to the park.

 Visit Tuart lawn to see Perth’s tallest tree species, here you will find remnants of the original bushland that once consumed the area.

 Take in those wonderful city views

 The eastern side of the park affords spectacular views across the CBD skyline, Swan River and Perth hills.
 Sit back and watch a reflection of summer sunset colours on skyscrapers, sparkling evening lights and misty sunrises in winter.
 The best part, these views are accessible by simply sitting on the grass areas, so be sure to bring along a blanket.
 With that said, let me point you in the direction of the grassed areas along Fraser Avenue, the State War Memorial, Law Walk and Roe Gardens for quality viewing pleasure.

 Short on time and looking for a speedy view, head to Swan car park which directly links to Dryandra Lookout via a short pathway for views across the Swan river.

 Lotterywest Federation Walkway